genn-team/genn/README.md

     \([Schmuker et al. 2014][@Schmukeretal2014]\)

 -   Toy examples:
-    -   Izhikevich network receiving Poisson input spike trains
+    -   Single neuron population of Izhikevich neuron(s) receiving Poisson spike trains as input
     -   Single neuron population of Izhikevich neuron(s) with no synapses
     -   Network of Izhikevich neurons with delayed synapses

 In order to get a quick start and run one of the the provided example models, navigate to one of the example project directories in
-\$GENN\_PATH/userproject/, and then follow the instructions in the README file contained within.
+$GENN\_PATH/userproject/, and then follow the instructions in the README file contained within.

 ## SIMULATING A NEW MODEL